-Our firm advises and represents restaurants, bars, taverns and nightclubs in a broad range of business related services, begining with a company's corporate structure.
+Our firm advises and represents restaurants, bars, lounges and nightclubs in a broad range of business related services, beginning with a company's corporate structure.

-There are two main types of corporate business structures, those being a ‘corporation’ and the other being a ‘limited liability company.’
+For restaurant operations in New York, there are two main types of corporate business structures utilized, those being a ‘corporation’ and the other being a ‘limited liability company.’
 Corporations can be sub-typed into ‘C’ and ‘S’ Corporations which have various tax advantages and drawbacks.
 For the most part ‘C’ and ‘S’ Corporations are similar in that they offer limited liability protection to their shareholders up to the amount of the shareholders’ respective contributions into the corporation.

 Limited Liability Companies (“LLC”) are similar to corporations in that an LLC provides limited liability protection to its member owners.
 In other words, members are only liable for the debts of the LLC up to their respective contributions, with no personal liability whatsoever.
-As with an ‘S’ Corporation, there is no double taxation in that profits are taxed only when they are distributed (or shoudl be distributed) to its Members.
+As with an ‘S’ Corporation, there is no double taxation in that profits are taxed only upon their allocation to each Member according to their membership interest in the Company.
 Unlike an ‘S’ Corporation, members need not have a Social Security Number.
-The major disadvantage to forming an LLC is that unlike an ‘S’ Corporation, after filing your articles of organization with the State, you must then publish notice of your LLC’s formation once a week for six consecutive weeks in two different newspapers in the county where your business is formed.
-The cost for this ranges often exceeds $800 in Kings, Queens and Bronx Counties and $1,100 in New York County.
+The major disadvantage to forming an LLC is that unlike an ‘S’ Corporation, after filing your Articles of Organization with the State, you must then publish notice of your LLC’s formation once a week for six consecutive weeks in two different newspapers in the county where your business is formed.
+The cost for this often exceeds $800 in Kings, Queens and Bronx Counties and $1,100 in New York County.

-If you are looking to form a partnership, corporation or LLC, please call attorney James D. DiPasquale for Free Consultation
+If you are looking to form a corporation or LLC, please call attorney James DiPasquale for a Free Consultation